tahahasan897/govinance_protocol/README.md

     A smaller k helps reduce excessive fluctuations in the output percentage.

     This is especially useful because a +1 point increase in demand is huge when the threshold is 0.8 (early stage), but minimal when the threshold is at 8 (in a mature market).
+Also, there is a hard clip just to be sure that not a big percentage gets dumped into the equation.
+Such that it is called "pmax", it is set at a hard limit.
+If the percent (whether negative or positive), goes beyond that limit.
+It is gonna be set at +-5%.

     That’s why this particular approach — with scaling and damping — was chosen.